rosenkrans/budget-app/readme.md

 * Show values in red if payment was higher than estimated
 * Show value of balance in red if it goes below .00
 * Show date paid in red if paid late
+* Put N/A when there is no date needed
 * Add forms instead of input fields
 * Ability to edit items in table on the table view
 * Drag and drop list items to re-arrange their order
+* Default put expenses in order by due date